DeepWiSe888/Octopus/hardware/README.md

 ![Aaron Swartz](https://raw.githubusercontent.com/DeepWiSe888/Octopus/main/image/array_block.png)

-The bove figure is the top-level schematic of antenna array board.
+The above figure is the top-level schematic of antenna array board.
 The PA, LNAs and AMPs of Tx/Rx array are optional components for some special reqirements.